scalyr/scalyr-agent-2/docs/monitors/redis_monitor.md

       }
     ]

 This default configuration is for a Redis server without a password, located at `localhost:6379`.
 To change these defaults, add a `hosts [...]` array.
-Then add and set a `{...}` stanza for each host with the applicable `host`, `port` and `password` properties.
+Then add and set a `{...}` stanza for each host with the applicable `host`, `port`, and `password` properties.
 An example for two hosts, with passwords:

     monitors: [
       {